gvegayon/rgexf/README.md

 # rgexf: Build, Import and Export GEXF Graph Files <img src="man/figures/logo.svg" align="right" height="200"/>

+The first R package to work with GEXF graph files (used in Gephi and others). `rgexf` allows the user to quickly build/read graph files,
+including:

+1. Nodes/edges attributes,

+2. GEXF viz attributes (such as color, size, and position),

+3. Network dynamics (for both edges and nodes, including spells), and

+4. Edges weighting.

-The first R package to work with GEXF graph files (used in Gephi and others).
-Using XML library, it allows the user to easily build/read graph files including attributes, GEXF viz attributes (such as color, size, and position), network dynamics (for both edges and nodes, including spells) and edges weighting.
-Users can build/handle graphs element-by-element or massively through data-frames, visualize the graph on a web browser through ~~sigmajs javascript~~ [gexf-js](https://github.com/raphv/gexf-js) library and interact with the igraph package.
+Users can build/handle graphs element-by-element or through data-frames, visualize the graph on a web browser through ~~sigmajs javascript~~ [gexf-js](https://github.com/raphv/gexf-js) library and interact with the igraph package.

+# Changes in rgexf version 0.16.2 (2021-08-10)

+## New features and changes

+  - We now have a hex sticker\!

+  - Users can now cite properly `rgexf` with JOSS (see `citation(package="rgexf")`).

+  - Added a few extra breaks across the examples (suggested by
+    @corneliusfritz).

+  - Improved documentation regarding spells and dynamic graphs.

+  - New `head()` function allows a glimpse of the `n` first nodes/edges.

-## News
+## Bug fixes

-  - \[2020-06-12\] Please refer to \[NEWS.md\] for more news.
-  - \[2020-02-11\] Getting ready to put the package on CRAN again (was taken out in the last version).
-  - \[2016-11-08\] Restarting the project.
-  - \[2015-02-03\] Version 0.15.2.3 of rgexf is on CRAN.
-Just updating emails…
-  - \[2014-03-10\] Version 0.14.9 of rgexf is on CRAN\! solves issues 15-18.
-Thanks =).
-  - \[2013-08-07\] Version 0.13.8 of rgexf is on CRAN\!
-New plot.gexf
-    method and igraph integration working =).
-  - \[2013-05-09\] Version 0.13.05 of rgexf (transitory) solves issues N 9 & 10.
-Looking forward for the next CRAN version.
-  - \[2013-03-14\] Version 0.13.03 of rgexf is on its way to CRAN.
-It now supports working with spells\!
-  - \[2013-01-04\] Version 0.13.01 of rgexf is on its way to CRAN.
-    Significant improvements and new features\!
-  - \[2012-06-19\] Version 0.12.06 of rgexf is on CRAN\!
-Now it can be directly download from R.
-  - \[2012-03-29\] Version 0.12.03.29 of rgexf has been released
-    including many bug fixes.
-Please download the latest version to check it out.
+  - Passing colors with four values (alpha) no longer fails during checks. (reported by @IsabelFE).

+  - The summary function prints nodes’ attributes as expected.

+  - Hex colors now work (\#41 reported by @milnus).

+  - `gexf.to.igraph` correctly processes edge attributes (\#38 reported
+    by @balachia).

+  - Time range is now correctly computed (\#19).

+  - Non-integer ids were incorrectly processed when reading GEXF files.

+More in the [NEWS.md](NEWS.md) file.

-## Installation
+# Installation

 To install the latest version of `rgexf` you can use `devtools`